Tresjs/tres/CONTRIBUTING.md

 ## Setup

 All the packages in the ecosystem use [pnpm workspaces](https://pnpm.io/workspaces).
-PnPM is a package manager that is faster than npm and yarn.
+Pnpm is a package manager that is faster than npm and yarn.
 It also uses symlinks to avoid code duplication.

 The `workspace` has the following structure: